Luang Phor Djua Piyasilo of Wat Klang Bang Keow: Biography and Thai Amulets

 He was ordained under the guidance of the most venerable Luang Pu Pherm Punyasavano, one of the most influential masters of this temple.
 He intensively studied sacred texts and achieved the Nak Tham Ek level, the highest degree of Dharma study in the Thai tradition.

 Recognized for his discipline, wisdom, and compassion, Luang Phor Djua was appointed vice-abbot of Wat Klang Bang Keow in 1985.
-Despite the immense respect he commanded, he repeatedly refused the position of abbot, preferring to remain in direct service to the community and his disciples.
+Despite the immense respect he commanded, he repeatedly refused the abbot's position, preferring to remain in direct service to the community and his disciples.

-Heir to a very ancient esoteric lineage, he became famous for consecrating sacred objects and powerful amulets.
-He perpetuated the temple's magical traditions, including:
+As the heir to an ancient esoteric lineage, he became famous for the consecration of sacred objects and powerful amulets.
+He notably perpetuated the magical traditions of the temple, including:

 • Protection and compassion amulets (Metta Mahaniyom)